...

 The evolving preferences and needs of children are important considerations in Texas custody decisions, including those cases with “Less than SPO in Texas Divorce.”
 This part of the discussion emphasizes how Texas courts may factor in a child’s age and expressed preferences.
 The significance given to these preferences depends on the child’s maturity and ability to articulate reasoned choices.

-In Emma’s case, a teenager voicing a preference to live with her father, the court took into account her age and maturity.
-This led to a modification in the custody arrangement, reflecting her expressed wishes and demonstrating the court’s responsiveness to the child’s perspective.
+In Emma’s case, a teenager who wanted to live with her father, the court considered her age and maturity.
+As a result, they modified the custody arrangement.
+This change reflected her wishes and showed the court’s responsiveness to her perspective.

 Can a 13 year old choose which parent to live with – Video